DreamShokk/bagicoin/doc/shared-libraries.md

 Shared Libraries
 ================

-## chaincoinconsensus
+## bagicoinconsensus

-The purpose of this library is to make the verification functionality that is critical to Chaincoin's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Bagicoin's consensus available to other applications, e.g. to language bindings.

 ### API

-The interface is defined in the C header `chaincoinconsensus.h` located in `src/script/chaincoinconsensus.h`.
+The interface is defined in the C header `bagicoinconsensus.h` located in `src/script/bagicoinconsensus.h`.

 #### Version

-`chaincoinconsensus_version` returns an `unsigned int` with the API version *(currently `1`)*.
+`bagicoinconsensus_version` returns an `unsigned int` with the API version *(currently `1`)*.

 #### Script Validation

-`chaincoinconsensus_verify_script` returns an `int` with the status of the verification.
+`bagicoinconsensus_verify_script` returns an `int` with the status of the verification.
 It will be `1` if the input script correctly spends the previous output `scriptPubKey`.

 ##### Parameters
 - `const unsigned char *scriptPubKey` - The previous output script that encumbers spending.